MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/use-ops-manager-to-manage-monitor-dpm.md

 >Applies To: System Center 2016 - Data Protection Manager

-Central Console is a System Center Operations Manager console that you can deploy to manage and monitor multiple DPM servers from a single location.
+Central Console is a System Center Operations Manager console that you can deploy to manage and monitor multiple System Center Data Protection Manager (DPM) servers from a single location.
 It provides:

 -   Centralized monitoring of DPM servers from a single location - You can monitor different versions of DPM, and track the status and health of servers, tasks, protected resources, tape libraries, available storage and disk space, and backups.